Often people say to me something like—

 Much of what we consider success in our society is results-focused.

 What about Bill Gates?
-A man who built a world-changing company and now spends his time serving humanity.
-It’s easy to want Bill’s results, but was his pathway to success right for you?
+A man who built a world-changing company and now spends his time driving policy.
+It’s easy to want Bill’s results, but was his path to success right for you?

 To give up on your education?
 To let go of certainty?
 To walk a thrilling path that leads most people to far less success, if not outright “failure?”

-I’m not just echoing the trite notion that success is about the journey and the destination, but that the ONLY pathway to success is the one that is right for you.
+I’m not just echoing the trite notion that success is about the journey and the destination.
+But that the ONLY path to success is the one that is right for you.

 The Keys To Success